AndrewSisley/AllAboutMe/CodingPrinciples.md

 - Never use anything for 2 different things
     - This includes using something to both hold data, and to do things with it; an object may wrap a data structure (such as time series), but a data structure (data model) should never do things itself (simple read-only props are permitted)
-    - Constructors on data structures should be removed; firstly it is a method, and methods don't belong on data structures, secondly they obsfucate the code and hide what is being assigned to what, and they do not scale as the data structure grows (3 params today, 15 tomorrow)
+    - Constructors on data structures should be removed; firstly they are methods, and methods don't belong on data structures, secondly they obsfucate the code and hide what is being assigned to what, and they do not scale as the data structure grows (3 params today, 15 tomorrow)
     - Includes local variables, never mutate a local to allow it to be used for multiple things
     - Null objects never belong in a collection unless it is an array accessed via co-ordinates, null represents the absence of information and adding it to a List is wasteful, confusing and error prone